 About Michigan

-Crossing the Straits of Mackinac on the Mighty Mackinac Bridge is like taking a step back in time.
-The pace of life slows down, wilderness expands and it's not uncommon for local store owners to post signs in the middle of the day declaring they've "gone fishing," and they’ll be back in a few hours to open again.
+Crossing the Straits of Mackinac on the Mighty Mackinac Bridge is like stepping back in time.
+The pace of life slows down, the wilderness expands, and it's not uncommon for local store owners to post signs in the middle of the day declaring they've "gone fishing."

 State Profile